Line: Oceania Cruises

 True foodies and those who prefer their ships understated and (dare we say?) tasteful.

-Families with small children (there are no facilities).
+Families with small children (Marina has no facilities).

 - Celebrity Chef Jacques Pepin’s first restaurant at sea